 When a file is deleted the OS marks its storage space as being available for use.
 If that space is needed to save new data, the old files will be overwritten, but until this time it still physically exists on your storage device.
 It has been logically, but not physically deleted.

-Newer versions of the operating system such as macOS High Sierra, macOS Mojave, and macOS Catalina have a Finder preference which can be set to automatically empty files from the Trash after they have been there for 30 days.
+Newer versions of the operating system such as macOS High Sierra, macOS Mojave, macOS Catalina, macOS Big Sur have a Finder preference which can be set to automatically empty files from the Trash after they have been there for 30 days

 This makes it less likely that you will find the file you need in the Trash where it can be easily recovered with a few clicks.
 If the file you need to restore is not in the Trash you will have to employ specialized software that can recover deleted files on a Mac after the Trash has been emptied.

 The fact that files remain physically present on their storage media until being overwritten allows data recovery software to restore them.
 These software tools scan your computer’s hard disk and locate files that are no longer visible to the OS but are still physically intact and available for recovery.
 File recovery is based on the quality of the scanning algorithms used and the file types that the tool recognizes.

 There are a number of applications that will perform data recovery for a macOS, one of the best is – Disk Drill for Mac.

 Step 1.
 Download and install Disk Drill for Mac.